 Amika Kamath, Undergraduate Research Trainee, 2017

-Amika is currently in her sophomore year at Creighton University with a major in psychology and minor in biology.
-While growing up in Rochester, Minnesota, Amika has developed an interest and hopes to pursue a career in medicine.
-Amika joined the Mayo Clinic Neuro-Informatics Laboratory during the summer of 2017 and focused her efforts on researching racial disparities among patients with lower back pain.
+Amika joined Dr. Bydon's Neuro-Informatics Laboratory at Mayo Clinic during the summer of 2017 and focused her efforts on researching racial disparities among patients with lower back pain.
 Some of her aspirations include attending medical school and building upon her research interests in an academic setting.

 Dennis Kurian, B.S., Medical Student, 2017

 Dennis majored in biology at St. Bonaventure University in St. Bonaventure, New York, and is originally from Clifton, New Jersey.
 As a medical student at The George Washington University in Washington, D.C., he serves as president of the school's American Medical Association medical student section and is actively involved in health care policy and advocacy.